AJ-West/Comp-3016-30-/docs/ai README.md

 ## Project overview

-Beat dungeon (Originally called Rythm key) is a small 2D tile-based prototype game.
-The player controls a Knight that moves through dungeon levels but only when keys are available to press.
-They need to avoid monsters (minotaur, skeleton), and adapt to modifiers (speed boost, new keys, rotate-keys) to reach the trapdoor in each level and move on to the next one.
+"Beat dungeon" is a small 2D tile-based prototype game created as a final-year project.
+The player controls a Knight that moves through dungeon levels, collecting and rotating movement keys, avoiding monsters (minotaur, skeleton), using powerups (speed boost, new keys, rotate-keys) and reaching trapdoors / exits.

-This repository contains the game source (Visual Studio solution and C++ source), dependent third-party libraries, assets (Aseprite files) and a unit test suite built with GoogleTest in Cursor (free).
+This repository contains the game source (Visual Studio solution and C++ source), dependent third-party libraries, assets (Aseprite files) and a unit test suite built with GoogleTest.

 ## Gameplay description

 - Top-down 2D dungeon with discrete tile grid (cell size ~80px).
-The player and monsters move in the grid and the player interacts with special tiles.
+The player and monsters move in the grid and interact with special tiles.
 - Player movement is driven by configurable movement key groups (up/left/down/right).
 Powerups on the map may spawn additional movement keys or rotate existing key groups.
-These keys can only be pressed when in the green zone challenging the player to adapt to their limited movement.
-- The limited movement creates a difficult challenge as an element of randomness is added to each level.
-- Correct key presses create a colourful particle effect as you progress towards your goal
-- There are red key time events aswell which missing causes you to lose the level but pressing stun the enemies
-- Levels are designed to be frustrating and difficult but not impossible.
-- Monsters use simple AI: they chase or charge at the player (chargeCollision), get stunned on wall collisions with a small particle effect.
+- Monsters use simple AI: they chase or charge the player (chargeCollision), can stun on wall collisions, and spawn particle effects on events.
-- Environment tiles include walls, trapdoors (win condition), speed-boost tiles (double player speed temporarily) and key-related tiles (rotate and new keys).
+- Environment tiles include walls, trapdoors (win condition), speed-boost tiles (double player speed temporarily) and keys-related tiles.
-- The tile map is rough in places but is generated based off surrounding cells.
-- Comepleting levels unlock future levels
-- Levels are encoded using base64 encoding for storate to avoid easy file manipulation of players

-Controls: WASD by default (but can include more such as the arrow keys or IJKL).
+Controls: WASD by default (configurable in code via PlayerObj movement keys).

 ## Dependencies used